-- Meet the nonfinancial and financial eligibility requirements for BadgerCare Plus outside of incarceration or immigration status - Are not eligible for BadgerCare Plus because they are either inmates of a public institution or non-qualifying immigrants
+- Meet the nonfinancial and financial eligibility requirements for BadgerCare Plus outside of incarceration or immigration status - Are not eligible for BadgerCare Plus because they are non-qualifying immigrants - Are inmates of a public institution.
+See SECTION 45.8.3 PREGNANT WOMEN.